 Pieces of furniture

 From the outset the client wanted the new kitchen to feel like a collection of furniture where possible.
-This worked really well as we could design some of the cabinetry to be movable which gave the client the option of changing the final layout to suit there needs and preferences.
-We like designing adaptability into our interiors and see it as a good way of future proofing our spaces.
+This worked really well as I could design some of the cabinetry to be movable which gave the client the option of changing the final layout to suit there needs and preferences.
+I like designing adaptability into my interiors and see it as a good way of future proofing our spaces.

-At Engaging Interiors we are all about function and how it can be a good starting point for our particular form of creativity.
-Our designs are adaptive and we work with the buildings not against.
-If you want a kitchen that is bespoke your needs now and in the future we would love to hear from you.
+I am all about function and how it can be a good starting point for our particular form of creativity.
+My designs are adaptive and work with the buildings not against them.
+If you want a kitchen that is bespoke your needs now and in the future I would love to hear from you.